 You don't want the recruiter to lose interest in complex sentences.
 An action-result kind of framework along with supporting claims will work best.

-6. Use Power Verbs or Action Verbs to increase the impact of your resume summary
+Power verbs bolster the impact of your resume summary.

-Every candidate can use common verbs to communicate what they did.
-These include managed, conducted, led, etc.
+Every candidate can use common verbs like "Managed", "Conducted", "Led", to communicate what they did.

 We've seen the steps of how to write a resume summary.

-Let's implement the steps to create an actual resume summary.
+Let's implement the steps to create actual resume summary examples.

 We'll be developing the resume summary for one of our actual clients (let's call him Rick) who is a software engineer.